 Jack Allen’s Kitchen uses locally sourced ingredients to create its classic Texan fare with a modern twist.
 The Sunday brunch buffet includes mouthwatering dishes such as the layered enchilada casserole, green chile pork and eggs, and fresh tomato and basil pie.

 Cherrywood Coffeehouse offers a bit of everything, from all-day breakfast to beers on tap and live kid-friendly music on Sundays.
 During the weekend brunch, treat the little ones to the Chocolate City smoothie (peanut butter, chocolate, banana and almond milk) and chow down on the cheesy shrimp and grits.

 Pitchfork Pretty Dining Room.
 Credit Laura Hajar.

-The reinvented Southern fare, dubbed Hill Country cuisine, at Pitchfork Pretty includes gourmet breakfast sandwiches, grilled or chilled fresh oysters, and sweets such as pecan scones with maple bourbon glaze.
-Or, dine on farm-fresh American fare like fried chicken eggs benedict or steak and eggs during brunch outdoors under the towering live oaks or in the welcoming dining room of a turn-of-the-century farmhouse at Mattie’s at Green Pastures.
+Dine on farm-fresh American fare like fried chicken eggs Benedict or homemade quiche with smoked ham during brunch outdoors under the towering live oaks, or in the welcoming dining room of a turn-of-the-century farmhouse, at Mattie’s at Green Pastures.